CEO Interview

 The SPH Editorial Department asked Detlef Beiter, Chairman of the Management Board and CEO of SPH AG, which key points should be kept in mind when starting an ERP project.

-Enterprise Resource Planning Projects are often a key milestone for companies on their way to optimising and digitalising new business processes and thus the basis for new business models.
+Enterprise Resource Planning projects are often a key milestone for companies on their way to optimising and digitalising new business processes and thus the basis for new business models.
 They renew the core of the company’s IT or replace it completely, with company-wide impacts.

 Why should the top management be involved throughout the entire project term?

-Sufficient personnel resources in the company and on the part of the service provider are important throughout the entire course of the project.
-This often creates new roles for staff, for which they need to be trained and into which they can grow in the course of the project.
-This should definitely be clarified before the start of the project in order to ensure a smooth start.
-Apart from that, good project and personnel planning on the part of the company and the service provider should be developed before or at the start of the project so that throughout the course of the project, the individual departments are aware of the availabilities for the members of staff involved in the project in the various departments.
-The demand for cooperation from the departments can vary depending on the project phase.
-Very often, the related departments are more involved at the beginning and at the end of a project.
-Above all, this capacity planning is important for the members of staff themselves as otherwise false expectations of the departments may lead to conflicts of objectives and demotivation of the people involved in the project.
-Over the past decades, the focus was on the core competences so that there were no resources left for additional essential projects.
+Sufficient human resources in the company and on the part of the service provider are important throughout the course of the project.
+This often creates new roles for staff, for which they need to be trained and into which they can grow as the project progresses.
+This should be clarified before the start of the project to ensure a smooth start.
+In addition, good project and staff planning by the company and the service provider should be developed before or at the start of the project, so that during the course of the project the different departments are aware of the availability of the staff involved in the project in the different departments.
+The need for cooperation from departments may vary depending on the phase of the project.
+Very often, the relevant departments are more involved at the beginning and end of a project.
+This capacity planning is especially important for the employees themselves, as otherwise false expectations of the departments can lead to goal conflicts and demotivation of the people involved in the project.
+Over the past decades, the focus has been on core competences, leaving no resources for additional essential projects.

 What impact does corporate culture have on the success of the project?

-A special challenge is the open and honest communication with the top management.The decisive factor here is the corporate culture, the management style and interaction within the company.
-There is often a lack of seniority and courage to openly address mistakes and problems with the decision-makers and the implementation partner and to suggest measures.
-The question of how to deal with the company’s policy and, if necessary, how to involve the works council, should preferably be clarified in advance.
+A particular challenge is open and honest communication with top management, which depends on the corporate culture, management style and interaction within the company.
+There is often a lack of seniority and the courage to openly discuss mistakes and problems with the decision-makers and the implementation partner, and to propose measures.
+The question of how to deal with company policy and, if necessary, how to involve the works council should preferably be clarified in advance.

 How important is strategy when introducing an ERP system?